 - Build a dam and explore water flow

 Nikola Tesla is a figure I have no recollection of hearing about as a child except for the rock band.
-But hey, learning is everywhere!
+Learning is everywhere!

 Electrical Wizard is a biography of Tesla’s incredible life, from his birth in what is today Croatia, his immigration to America, and his rivalry with Thomas Edison.
 This is a perfect introductory biography to Tesla that even younger children will enjoy.